 What the reviews say: “Our starter of English asparagus (proudly touted as the season’s first) with pecorino was an appealingly light bite, while an Essex ham hock pie – classically presented with a glazed top – arrived bursting with meat.
 Prices display the typical City premium, but portions are generous, and the international wine list includes good-value flights.”
 Square Meal

-Leading the way in Lebanese mezze, wraps and pomegrantate-filled couscous, pop in for lunch with the kids (they've always got brilliant offers for small people) or grab a multi-coloured lunch on the go.
+Leading the way in Lebanese mezze, wraps and pomegranate-filled couscous, pop in for lunch or grab a multi-coloured lunch on the go (you can now order online).

 What should I try?
 Their spiced chicken burgers served with spiced Lebanese potatoes are things of joy.